Hello Green Hills Community,

 The health and safety of residents living in our community is our top priority, and we continue to implement guidance from Story County Public Health and the Iowa Department of Public health as well as many others to help mitigate the risk of COVID-19 in our community.
 Our goal is to be as transparent as possible in the steps that Green Hills is taking to prepare our community during this difficult time.
 Our team is always working to be prepared for all possible scenarios related to COVID-19.

-Currently, Green Hills has one active employee and zero active resident COVID-19 cases.
+Currently, Green Hills has zero active employee and zero active resident COVID-19 cases.
 All other reported cases have recovered.
 Individuals who test positive follow the Centers for Disease Control and Prevention’s protocol, self-quarantine, and monitor their health closely.

 Green Hills has developed a series of precautionary steps that our community is implementing to help reduce everyone’s risk of COVID-19.